eocdb/ocdb-docs/docs/source/ocdb-metadata-headers.md

 * **data_status** The condition, or status, of the data file.
 The value _preliminary_ is used when the data are new and the investigator intends to analyze the data further.
 The value _update_ indicates the data are being resubmitted and informs users that an additional resubmission will occur in the future.
 The value final is used when the investigator has no intention of revisiting the data set.
 Recommended

-* **identifier_product_doi** The DOI (Digital Object Identifier; see http://www.doi.org/) associated with the experiment or the Dataset, if availabe
+* **identifier_product_doi** The DOI (Digital Object Identifier; see [http://www.doi.org/](http://www.doi.org/) associated with the experiment or the Dataset, if availabe

 * **wavelength_option** Set to hyperspectral or multispectral.
 Required for products that have an associated wavelength.

-* **instrument_model** Comma seprataed list of the model of the instruments whose measurements are being reported.
+* **instrument_model** Comma separated list of the model of the instruments whose measurements are being reported.
 Replace any spaces in the names with underscores.
 Recommended.

 * **instrument_manufacturer** Comma seprataed list of the instrument manufacturers of the measurements that are being reported (e.g., Biospherical_Instruments_Inc.)
 Replace any spaces in the name with underscores.
 Recommended.